 5. Family Members of Veterans

-Family members of eligible military veterans are invited to participate in an intensive entrepreneurship education and training program.
+Family members of eligible military veterans are can participate in an intensive entrepreneurship education and training program.
 The program provides self-employment training and mentoring for individuals seeking to start a business.
 Family members of post-9/11 veterans, including surviving spouses, adult children, and spouses of the active-duty military currently serving are welcome to apply.

 6. Health Sciences Startups